whizkydee/type-reverse/readme.md

 ## Limits

 Did you just try to reverse a reaally huge number?
-Sadly, this utility currently doesn't support very large numbers as they automatically get converted into exponents by JavaScript engines.
+Sadly, this utility currently doesn't support very large numbers as they automatically get converted into scientific form by JavaScript engines.
 Trying to do so with this utility would throw a **TypeError**.

 ## Author